prometheus/pushgateway/README.md

 proto=io.prometheus.client.MetricFamily; encoding=delimited` for protocol
 buffers, otherwise the text format is tried as a fall-back.)

-The response code upon success is either 200 or 400.
+The response code upon success is either 200, 202, or 400.
 A 200 response implies a successful push, either replacing an existing group of metrics or creating a new one.
 A 400 response can happen if the request is malformed or if the pushed metrics are inconsistent with metrics pushed to other groups or collide with metrics of the Pushgateway itself.
 An explanation is returned in the body of the response and logged on error level.
+A 202 can only occur if the `--push.disable-consistency-check` flag is set.
+In this case, pushed metrics are just queued and not checked for consistency.
+Inconsistencies will lead to failed scrapes, however, as described [above](#about-metric-inconsistencies).

 In rare cases, it is possible that the Pushgateway ends up with an inconsistent set of metrics already pushed.
 In that case, new pushes are also rejected as